josh-works/josh-works.github.io/_posts/2021-09-30-iowa-st-pud/2021-09-30-iowa-st-pud.md

 >
 > **The Indonesia kampungs and the KIP program demonstrate that it is possible for a government to provide large benefits to its large low-income population without creating long waiting lists.
 It shows that allowing standards to adjust and, consequently, population densities to float, not only provides affordable housing but also improves the city structure by allowing higher densities in areas accessible to jobs.**

+# Alain Bertraud's specific feedback on this document

+I (Josh) am friends with Alain and Marie-Agnes Bertraud, the authors of _Order Without Design: How Markets Shape Cities_.

+When I sent him a draft of this document, Alain said:

+> Your proposed PUD is an imaginative adaptation to a Colorado subdivision of the Kampung and Chinese urban village concept described in my book.
+>
+> I hope that it gets approved under Colorado law!
+>
+> I hope that other people will also imitate the idea with some variations, ensuring constant adaptation to changing socio-economic conditions.
+>
+> **This new way of changing land use initiated by current occupiers would be a wonderful escape from the arbitrary rigidity of existing zoning laws, which prevent demand-driven land use adaption.**
+>
+> Your [preliminary financial calculation]({{ site.baseurl }}{% link _posts/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization.md %}) also demonstrates that it is possible to have an excellent financial return by unit of land while creating affordable housing units at standards that are acceptable to the end-user.

+Later, he added:

+>